Victoria Kamāmalu: Kuhina Nui

-In 1862, Victoria and her brother Lot were officially added to the line of succession in an amendment to the 1852 Constitution of the Kingdom of Hawaii.
-Lot and his heirs, follow by Princess Victoria and her heirs, would succeed in the case their brother died without any legitimate heirs.
-The change was made shortly before the death of Prince Albert Kamehameha, the only son of Kamehameha IV, on August 23, 1862.
+On August 5, 1862, Victoria and her brother Lot were included in a proposed amendment to the 1852 Constitution of the Kingdom of Hawaii concerning the line of succession.
+Lot and his heirs, followed by Princess Victoria and her heirs, would succeed in the event their brother died without any legitimate heirs.
+The proposed change was made shortly before the death of Prince Albert Kamehameha, the only son of Kamehameha IV, on August 23, 1862.
+Under Article 105 of the Constitution, however, a proposed amendment had to be approved by a subsequent Legislature before becoming part of the Constitution.
+Kamehameha IV died before the amendment could be considered by the subsequent Legislature.

-Victoria constitutionally assumed the power of state for a day when her brother Kamehameha IV died leaving no designated heirs in 1863.
-Section II Article 47 of the 1852 Constitution of the Hawaiian Kingdom provided that the Kuhina Nui (Premier), in absence of a monarch, would fill the vacant office.
+Victoria constitutionally assumed the powers of the Crown when her brother Kamehameha IV died without a designated heir on November 30, 1863.
+Section II, Article 47 of the 1852 Constitution of the Hawaiian Kingdom provided that, during a vacancy of the throne, the Kuhina Nui (Premier) would perform the duties of the monarch.
+Victoria presided over an emergency meeting of the Privy Council following the king's death to settle the succession.
+Before a successor was proclaimed, Queen Emma was asked whether she was pregnant, since a posthumous child could have inherited the throne.
+After she stated that she was not, Victoria, acting with the advice of the Privy Council, proclaimed her brother Lot as King Kamehameha V later that day:

-Whenever the throne shall become vacant by reason of the King's death, or otherwise, and during the minority of any heir to the throne, the Kuhina Nui, for the time being, shall, during such vacancy or minority, perform all the duties incumbent on the King, and shall have and exercise all the powers, which by this Constitution are vested in the King.

-After consulting with the Privy Councilors, she proclaimed in front the Legislature:

 It having pleased Almighty God to close the earthly career of King Kamehameha IV, at a quarter past 9 o'clock this morning, I, as Kuhina Nui, by and with the advice of the Privy Council of State hereby proclaim Prince Lot Kamehameha, King of Hawaii, under the style and title of Kamehameha V. God preserve the King!

 Betrothal

 Princess Victoria (right) socializing with other members of the royal court.

 Victoria was betrothed to William Charles Lunalilo.
 Their parents had planned out their marriage from infancy and it was popular among the Hawaiians.
 The date was set, but they were forbidden to marry by her brothers Kamehameha IV and Kamehameha V, and the wedding was cancelled.
-The reason was because the children of Victoria and Lunalilo would have a higher rank or mana than the brothers' own lines.
+The reason was that the children of Victoria and Lunalilo would have a higher rank or mana than the brothers' own lines.
 In fact Kamehameha IV had tried to split them apart by engaging Victoria to David Kalākaua, and Lunalilo to Lydia Kamakaʻeha.